PlayFab/MpsPowershell/MpsPowershell/docs/Get-PfArchivedMultiplayerServer.md

 ## NOTES

-ALIASES

 COMPLEX PARAMETER PROPERTIES

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-LISTMULTIPLAYERSERVERSREQUEST <IListMultiplayerServersRequest>: Returns a list of multiplayer servers for a build in a specific region.
+`LISTMULTIPLAYERSERVERSREQUEST <IListMultiplayerServersRequest>`: Returns a list of multiplayer servers for a build in a specific region.
   - `BuildId <String>`: The guid string build ID of the multiplayer servers to list.
   - `Region <String>`: The region the multiplayer servers to list.
   - `[CustomTags <IAny>]`: The optional custom tags associated with the request (e.g. build number, external trace identifiers, etc.).